zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Force Salad!"]
+"[Blessed One: "Force Salad!"]
 All know and live, the Tathagata is a witness,

 knows that the survivor is the winner, the one who is interesting. "